-1 1.1 Program Approval Pharmacy technician education and training programs shall be conducted by an Ohio public high school as part of a career-technical education program approved by the Ohio Department of Education pursuant to section 3317.161 of the Revised Code.
-Each career-technical education program shall require approval by the State Board of Pharmacy in accordance with standards adopted by the board Please provid de documentation showing approval by the Ohio Department of Education.
+1.1 Program Approval Pharmacy technician education and training programs shall be conducted by an Ohio public high school as part of a career-technical education program approved by the Ohio Department of Education pursuant to section 3317.161 of the Revised Code.
+Each career- technical education program shall require approval by the State Board of Pharmacy in accordance with standards adopted by the board.
+Pleas se provide documentation showing approval by the Ohio Department of Education.
 1.2 Program Director The program director shall have appropriate authority to direct all aspects of training.
 The program director must have the opportunity to contribute to the development, revision, and selection of qualifications of the applicants for acceptance as trainees.
 1.3 Strategic Plan The program must develop a strategic plan that is reviewed and revised, if appropriate, at least annually.
 The plan must: reflect the role of the program within the community; include long-term program goals, specific measurable objectives, strategies for achieving the goals and objectives, a schedule for analyzing and evaluating the plan, and progress on the plan; and address program outcomes (e.g., graduation rates).
-Plea ase describe strategic plan or include a copy with the application.
+Please describe strategic plan or include a copy with the application.
 1.4 Program Cost The program may only charge a minimum fee to cover student costs related to the program (textbooks, online courses, test preparation and equipment).
 Please submit documentation outlining total program cost.
 1.5 Non-Discriminatory Practice Reasonable accommodation must be made for students and applicants with disabilities.
-Please subm nit policy for reasonable accommodations.
+Please submi t policy for reasonable accommodations.
 An applicant may provide the policy of the school associated with program.

-1.6 Advisory Committee An advisory committee comprising a broad-based group of pharmacists, faculty, pharmacy technicians, and others as deemed appropriate must be established and meet at least twice a year.
-The advisory committee must have specific authority for affirming: 1.6.a. the curriculum makes possible the attainment of all educational goals and objectives; and 1.6.b. criteria for successful completion of the program. e make-up of advisory committee, including names, professions and, if o license or registration numbers.
-1.7 Records Records related to program participant performance, including successful completion of the program must be maintained and stored for three years.
+- 1.6 Advisory Committee An advisory committee comprising a broad-based group of pharmacists, faculty, pharmacy technicians, and others as deemed appropriate must be established and meet at least twice a year.
+The advisory committee must have specific authority for affirming: 1.6.a. the curriculum makes possible the attainment of all educational goals and objectives; and 1.6.b. criteria for successful completion of the program.
+Please describe m hake-up of advisory committee, including names, professions and, if applicable, Ohio license or registro • 1.7 Records Records related to program participant performance, including successful completion of necords related to program participant performance, including successful completion of